Our Legal Program provides resources for NGO support providers and legal practitioners working in the area of human trafficking.

 We have created and are continuing to create documents examining the legal framework and the application of the law, regulations and underlying procedures.
 One of our widely cited publications, From Every Angle: Using the law to combat human trafficking in Southeast Asia, produced in conjunction with TrustLaw, explores trafficking as a crime of crimes.
 We have also published the first two of our legal gap analyses on Hong Kong and Thailand.

 Aside from publishing research and analysis, our Legal Program also provides support to NGOs on casework and litigation whether by helping to identify possible cases or assisting those seeking legal support.

-We have further legal gap analyses coming for other jurisdictions—Cambodia, China, Laos, Malaysia, Thailand and Vietnam—and we look forward to working with many others in the community to develop the content of these documents.
+- We have further legal gap analyses coming for other jurisdictions—Cambodia, Laos, Malaysia, and Vietnam—and we look forward to working with many others in the community to develop the content of these documents.

 Most recent publications:

 - Modern Slavery - An Introduction Path to Social Risk Reform of Hong Kong Financial Markets